anthonyq7/aegis/README.md

 - **ML Utils**: scikit-learn, safetensors, Hugging Face Hub, tqdm
 - **Tools**: OpenAI, python-dotenv, pytest, Ruff

+Aegis is written in [Python](https://www.python.org/downloads/).
+Installation is required for development and CLI usage.

 ### Installing uv

 Before setting up the project, install uv (if not already installed).
-See the [uv documentation](https://docs.astral.sh/uv/getting-started/installation/) for more details.
+See the [uv docs](https://docs.astral.sh/uv/getting-started/installation/) for more details.

 **Option 1: Using cURL**
 ```bash